Bees in mythology

 Bees have been featured in myth and folklore around the world.
 Honey and beeswax have been important resources for humans since at least the Mesolithic period, and as a result humans' relationship with bees—particularly honey bees—has ranged from encounters with wild bees (both prehistorically and in the present day) to keeping them agriculturally.
-Bees themselves are often characterized as magically-imbued creatures, and their honey as a divine gift.
+Bees themselves are often characterized as magically imbued creatures and their honey as a divine gift.
+Bees hold a special status in some cultures: in Albanian and Lithuanian languages, the words employed to speak about a bee's death are the same as those for a human death and different from those for an animal death, underlining the sacredness of bees.

 Mythology and folklore

 African mythology

 The Kalahari Desert's San people tell of a bee that carried a mantis across a river.
 The exhausted bee left the mantis on a floating flower but planted a seed in the mantis's body before it died.
 The seed grew to become the first human.

 In Egyptian mythology, bees grew from the tears of the sun god Ra when they landed on the desert sand.